Adland

 Adland is a website focusing on the advertising industry and an Internet archive of commercials.
 Adland incorporates advertising news, critical commentary on ads and the advertising industry, and archives of ads and ad campaigns, concentrating on television advertisements.
 In 2003, Variety described Adland as a "center for ad-related news and discussion."
 The website also hosts ads which have been banned or censored elsewhere.
-Adland is headquartered in Malta, though coverage is international.
-Adland also has a Twitter presence with nearly 150,000 followers.
-On September 19, 2019, the website completely moved out of web server host Vultr due to a copyright infringement situation regarding a Bridgestone commercial.
-Since January 2020, the website is currently active again with a completely different web server host.
+Adland also has a Twitter presence with nearly 80,000 followers.

+On January 24, 2025, the founder of the site, Åsk Wäppling, announced a shut-down due to personal reasons.
+As of March 24, 2025, the website changed into a white background saying "This site is private" with a form to enter a password.
+On April 24, 2025, the acquisition and revival of the site was announced by the new owner, Marketecture Media, a business-to-business media company founded by former advertising executive Ari Paparo.

 History

-Adland® was founded by Åsk Wäppling in 1996, who uses the pen name Dabitch on the site.
+Adland was founded by Åsk Wäppling in 1996, who uses the pen name Dabitch on the site.
 According to Wäppling, "we preserve, we publish, we deliver, we review and sometimes harass all advertising there is."
 Adland began as a place to collect plagiarized ads under the title Badland, and has grown into the largest archive of commercials in the world.
-The site also houses an archive of fifty years of Super Bowl commercials.
-Wäppling describes Adland's earliest incarnation as a "proto-blog," inspired by her discussion of advertising on Usenet and on a mailing list she created.
+The site also houses an archive of over fifty years of Super Bowl commercials.
+Wäppling describes Adland's earliest incarnation as a "proto-blog", inspired by her discussion of advertising on Usenet and on a mailing list she created.
 In 2000, Badland was rebranded as Adland.
-Initially, the site used a subscription model for access to its commercial archive, later moving to an ad-supported revenue model, and most recently to a donation-supported site.
+Initially, the site used a subscription model for access to its commercial archive, later moving to an ad-supported revenue model, and then to a donation-supported site.
+The new owners have introduced a pay-for-submission model while keeping the site free for users.

+Åsk Wäppling's interest in media and journalism was sparked via an elective in junior high, and she regularly writes for several other advertising trades other than Adland.